am-team/cyclone_lariat/README.md

 # Migrations

-With `ciclone_lariat` you can create, delete and subscribe you queues with migration, like database migration.
+With **cyclone_lariat** you can use migrations that can create, delete, and subscribe to your queues and topics, just like database migrations do.
-For storing versions of **cyclone_lariat** migrations you should create database table.
+To store versions of **cyclone_lariat** migrations, you need to create a database table.

 ```ruby
 # frozen_string_literal: true